HumanCompatibleAI/imitation/docs/development/developer.rst

 - ``policies.base``: defines commonly used policies across the library like ``FeedForward32Policy``, ``SAC1024Policy``, ``NormalizeFeaturesExtractor``, etc.
 - ``policies.exploration_wrapper``: defines the ``ExplorationWrapper`` class that wraps a policy to create a partially randomized policy useful for exploration.
 - ``policies.replay_buffer_wrapper``: defines the ``ReplayBufferRewardWrapper`` to wrap a replay buffer that returns transitions with rewards specified by a reward function.
-- ``policies.serialize``: defines various functions to save and load serialized policies from the disk or the huggingface hub.
+- ``policies.serialize``: defines various functions to save and load serialized policies from the disk or the Hugging Face hub.

 Regularization
 --------------

-The ``imitation.regularization`` subpackage provides API for creating neural network regularizers.
+The ``imitation.regularization`` subpackage provides an API for creating neural network regularizers.
 It provides classes such as
-``regularizers.LpRegularizer`` and ``regularizers.WeightDecayRegularizer`` to regularizer the loss function and the weights of a network, respectively.
-The ``updaters.IntervalParamScaler`` class also provides support to scale the lambda hyperparameter of a regularizer if it lies outside an interval.
+``regularizers.LpRegularizer`` and ``regularizers.WeightDecayRegularizer`` to regularize the loss function and the weights of a network, respectively.
+The ``updaters.IntervalParamScaler`` class also provides support to scale the lambda hyperparameter of a regularizer up when the ratio of validation to training loss is above an upper bound, and scales it down when the ratio drops below a lower bound.

 Rewards
 -------